Our Services

 You will be asked to send us a copy of your referral prior to your scan so the technologist can tailor an MRI examination specific to your needs and an accurate quote can be provided.

 Your MRI scan is reviewed by our radiologist who is the specialist doctor onsite at Radius.
-A report is made based on any findings and sent to your doctor within 24-48 hours.
+A report is made based on any findings and sent to your doctor within 3-4 working days.
 Medically urgent MRI scans will be reviewed at the time of your appointment.

 MRI FAQs